awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 RDS Proxy supports the following database engine versions:
 + RDS for MySQL – MySQL 5\.6, 5\.7, and 8\.0
-+ RDS for PostgreSQL – version 10\.10 and higher minor versions, version 11\.5 and higher minor versions, and version 12\.5 and higher minor versions
++ RDS for PostgreSQL – version 10\.10 and higher minor versions, version 11\.5 and higher minor versions, version 12\.5 and higher minor versions, and version 13\.1 and higher minor versions

 RDS Proxy is available in the following AWS Regions:
 + US East \(Ohio\)